fblettner/liberty/backend/README.md

 ### A Scalable and Extensible FastAPI and React Framework for Business Applications

 ## Announcements
+- **Release 6.0.47**: Issue with focus on input lookup when opening search dialog
 - **Release 6.0.46**: Implement call for custom rest api, add drop and create database for framework

 🚀 **Liberty Framework** is a powerful, modular, and extensible **FastAPI-based and React-based framework** designed to streamline backend development for business applications.
 It provides **database management, authentication, real-time socket communication, and more**, making it easy to deploy and scale enterprise solutions.